 In this management arm, patients entered one of two Markov models based on their probability of having a cancerous SRM.
 All patients with a cancerous SRM entered the Markov model in the "no local progression" disease state (M2).
-These patients could remain in the "no local progression" state or could cycle to other disease states including "local progression", "metastatic disease", or "death".
+These patients could remain in the "no local progression" state or could cycle to other disease states, including "local progression," "metastatic disease," or "death."
 It was assumed that a patient who developed local progression would proceed with a PN.
-Patients who received a PN could then enter the "post-partial nephrectomy", "metastatic disease" or "death" states.
-Patients who received a PN could develop "local recurrence" and it was assumed that these patients would then receive a radical nephrectomy and would enter a "post-radical nephrectomy" state as described above.
+Patients who received a PN could then enter the "post-PN," "metastatic disease," or "death" states.
+Patients who received a PN could develop "local recurrence" and it was assumed that these patients would then receive a radical nephrectomy and would enter a "post-radical nephrectomy" state, as described above.
 Patients could remain in the "post-radical nephrectomy" state or could cycle into "distant metastases" or "death" states.
-Finally, patients with benign SRM entered a similar Markov model where they were able to develop local progression triggering a PN, however, these patients would not have the possibility of developing local recurrence or distant metastatic disease based on their non-cancerous tumour (M3).
+Finally, patients with benign SRM entered a similar Markov model, where they were able to develop local progression triggering a PN; however, these patients would not have the possibility of developing local recurrence or distant metastatic disease based on their noncancerous tumor (M3).